What to Consider When Choosing a Plan

 What Are the Costs Associated with Part D

-There are four different stages to Part D drug coverage:
+In 2024 there are three different stages to Part D drug coverage:

-• Annual Deductible – In 2022, the allowable Medicare Part D deductible is $480 ($505 in 2023).
+- Annual Deductible – the allowable Medicare Part D deductible in 2024 is $545.
+In 2025 it is $590.
 Depending on the plan you choose, you may pay the full deductible, a partial deductible, or have the deductible waived entirely.
 You will pay the network discounted price for your medications until you have reached the deductible amount.
 At that point you enter what is called the Initial Coverage stage.

-• Initial Coverage – During this stage you will pay a copay or coinsurance for your medications based on the drug formulary and the tier the drug falls on.
-Your insurer will track both your spending and their spending, until together you have spent a total of $4,430 in 2022 ($4,660 in 2023).
+- Initial Coverage – During this stage you will pay a copay or coinsurance for your medications based on the drug formulary and the tier the drug falls on.
+Your insurer will track both your spending and their spending, until together you have spent a total of $5,030.
 Once this amount is reached, you enter the Coverage Gap.

 When to Enroll

 You must have Medicare Parts A and B to enroll in a Part D plan.
 You are not required to enroll in Part D, but there may be consequences, such as late enrollment penalties and delayed coverage, if you don’t sign up when you are first eligible.
 For most people, this occurs during the seven-month Initial Enrollment Period around their 65th birthday.
-If you don’t enroll during this time you will have to wait until the Medicare Annual Enrollment Period October 15-December 7th with coverage being effective January 1.
+If you don’t enroll during this time you will have to wait until the Medicare Annual Enrollment Period October 15 – December 7, with coverage being effective January 1.

 Frequently Asked Questions